 If you are self-isolating

 During this time, you will need to avoid face-to-face contact with anyone outside your household, and so may need help and support to get food and supplies.
-Try and order food through your supermarkets delivery service.
+Try to order food through your supermarkets delivery service.
 Some of the support services for people shielding may also be helpful to you – for example, get in touch with local support groups through Covid-19 Mutual Aid UK website or the NHS Volunteer Responders.
 If you are in need or urgent food or supplies, you should contact your local council.

 - There are other ways to get support while staying at home.
-Ask friends, family or neighbours if they can buy supplies for you.
+Ask friends, family or neighbours if they can get supplies for you.
 If you need to avoid seeing people, ask them to leave the supplies on your doorstep.